Chinese Communist Party: Membership demographics

-As of December 2024, individuals who identify as farmers, herdsmen and fishermen make up 26.1 million members; members identifying as workers totalled 6.6 million.
-Another group, the "Managing, professional and technical staff in enterprises and public institutions", made up 16.4 million, 11.6 million identified as working in administrative staff and 7.6 million described themselves as party cadres.
+As of December 2025, individuals who identify as farmers, herdsmen and fishermen make up 26.1 million members; members identifying as workers totalled 6.7 million.
+Another group, the "professional and technical personnel in enterprises, public institutions and social organizations", made up 16.7 million, 11.9 million identified as managers in enterprises, public institutions and social organizations, 7.4 million described themselves as staff members of Party and government organs, 2.5 million as students, 7.9 million as other occupational personnel, and 22.1 million as retirees.
 The CCP systematically recruits white-collar workers over other social groups.
-By 2024, CCP membership had become more educated, younger, and less blue-collar than previously, with 57.6% of party members having a college degree or above.
+By 2025, CCP membership had become more educated, younger, and less blue-collar than previously, with 59.0% of party members having a college degree or above.
 As of 2022, around 30 to 35 per cent of Chinese entrepreneurs are or have been a party member.
-At the end of 2024, the CCP stated that it has approximately 7.73 million ethnic minority members or 7.7% of the party.
+At the end of 2025, the CCP stated that it has approximately 7.88 million ethnic minority members or 7.8% of the party.

 Status of women

-As of 2024, 30.99 million women are CCP members, representing 30.9% of the party.
+As of 2025, 31.91 million women are CCP members, representing 31.5% of the party.
 Women in China have low participation rates as political leaders.
 Women's disadvantage is most evident in their severe underrepresentation in the more powerful political positions.
-At the top level of decision making, no woman has ever been among the members of the Politburo Standing Committee, while the broader Politburo currently does not have any female members.
-Just 3 of 27 government ministers are women, and importantly, since 1997, China has fallen to 53rd place from 16th in the world in terms of female representation in the National People's Congress, according to the Inter-Parliamentary Union.
-CCP leaders such as Zhao Ziyang have vigorously opposed the participation of women in the political process.
+At the top level of decision making, no woman has ever been among the members of the Politburo Standing Committee.
+Since 1997, there had always been at least one female member in the broader 24-member Politburo, but the current 20th Politburo (elected October 2022) no longer has any female members.
+Just 2 of 26 government ministers are women, and importantly, since 1997, China has fallen to 53rd place from 16th in the world in terms of female representation in the National People's Congress, according to the Inter-Parliamentary Union.
+According to women in the Women's Federations and women's associations, reformist leader Zhao Ziyang made "open comments against women's political participation" prior to his sacking, which they believed contributed to subsequent losses of leadership positions for women.
 Within the party women face a glass ceiling.

+As of 2017, China's mandatory national retirement age is 55 for female civil servants and SOE employees while for men it is 60; a lower national retirement age hinders the opportunity for promotion.
+In September 2024, China announced that, starting 1 January 2025, the retirement age will be raised to 63 years old for men and 58 years for women in white-collar work.